TinyCircuits/TinyCircuits-TinyTVs-Firmware/README.md

 //#include "TinyTVKit.h"

 Now you can press the upload button (after choosing a port and/or putting the device into bootloader mode) or use `Sketch -> Export compiled Binary`.

+## Versions/Changing the code

+See the versions.h file